kragen/derctuo/datasheets.md

   GUID firenames.
 [BP2812, for example][18].
 * ibselectronics.com: PDFs linked directly from Yandex, with good filenames.
 [BP2832, for example][21].
-* onsemi.com: PDFs linked directly from Yandex, with good filenames, but only for ON Semiconductor products.
+* onsemi.com: PDFs linked directly from Yandex and Google, with good filenames, but only for ON Semiconductor products.
+Note that they've recently fucked us over by breaking the Fairchild links from Digi-Key.
 * st.com: PDFs linked directly from Google, with good filenames, but only for ST products.
 With shitty filenames.
 * alltransistors.com: iframe and "Abrir como PDF" links of the form